Geography of Thailand: Seasons

-Due to its inland nature and latitude, the north, northeast, central, and eastern parts of Thailand experience a long period of warm weather.
-During the hottest time of the year (March to May), temperatures usually reach up to 30 °C or more with the exception of coastal areas where sea breezes moderate afternoon temperatures.
-In contrast, outbreaks of cold air from China can bring colder temperatures; in some cases (particularly the north and northeast) close to or below 0 °C. Southern Thailand is characterized by mild weather year-round with less diurnal and seasonal variations in temperatures due to maritime influences.
+Due to their inland location and latitude, the north, northeast, central, and eastern parts of Thailand experience a long period of warm weather.
+During the hottest time of the year (March to May), temperatures usually reach up to 30 °C or more, with the exception of coastal areas where sea breezes moderate afternoon temperatures.
+In contrast, outbreaks of cold air from China can bring colder temperatures; in some areas (particularly the north and northeast) close to or below 0 °C. Southern Thailand has mild weather year-round, with less diurnal and seasonal variations in temperatures, due to maritime influences.